Russia hits record daily COVID-19 deaths, cases; world weekly toll -9%

 Romania's 2,260 deaths in the past week were the second-most deaths, rising 298 Sunday.

-Other daily increases: Italy 14, France 15 (Saturday), Germany five.
+Other daily increases: Italy 24, France five, Germany 10.
 Spain doesn't release data on the weekend.

 In the European Union, the one-shot vaccination rate is 68.9%, including 81.5% in Spain, 78.3% in France, 76.4% in Italy, 68.9% in Germany.
 Also in Europe, it's 73.9% in Britain, 53.4% in Poland and 32.4 in Romania and 30.2% in Ukraine.